 The information contained in this chapter is presented to fulfill the requirements of the 1997 Everglades Oversight Act (Chapter 97-258, Laws of Florida) as they relate to the reporting of financial information for Everglades restoration.
-The 1994 Everglades Forever Act (EFA) [Section 373.4592, Florida Statutes (F.S.)] and 2003 Long-Term Plan for Achieving Water Quality Goals for Everglades Protection Area Tributary Basins (Long-Term Plan) (Chapter 2003-12, Laws of Florida) require the South Florida Water Management District (SFWMD or District) to annually provide a comparison of actual versus projected revenues and a projection of costs and revenues over the successive five-year period (Figures 13-1 through 13-3).
+The 1994 Everglades Forever Act (EFA) [Section 373.4592, Florida Statutes (F.S.)] and 2003 Long-Term Plan for Achieving Water Quality Goals for Everglades Protection Area Tributary Basins (Long-Term Plan) (Chapter 2003-12, Laws of Florida) require the South Florida Water Management District (SFWMD or District) to annually provide a comparison of actual versus projected revenues and a projection of costs and revenues over the successive five-year period (Figures 13-1 through 13-5).

 The EFA directs the District to separately account for all monies used to fund the 1994 Everglades Construction Project (ECP) and the 2003 Long-Term Plan.
-In November 1996, the citizens of Florida voted in favor of a constitutionally created Everglades Trust Fund.
-The legislation passed in 1997 (Chapter 97-258, Laws of Florida) references the Everglades Trust Fund, requiring specific, identified funds to be allocated.
-This fund, which strengthened Everglades oversight, will be used to account for all revenues and expenses associated with the ECP and now the Long-Term Plan.
+In November 1996, the citizens of Florida voted in favor of a constitutionally created Everglades Trust Fund (Chapter 97-258, Laws of Florida).
+The legislation was enacted in 1997, requiring specific, identified funds to be allocated.
+This fund, which strengthened Everglades oversight, is used to account for all revenues and expenses associated with the ECP and the Long-Term Plan.

 A dedicated funding source is essential to conduct Everglades and Florida Bay protection and restoration programs.
 The ECP was the first major step in Everglades restoration and was the major implementation component of the EFA.
 The ECP is one of the largest public works projects in the nation for environmental restoration, originally estimated to cost \$836.2 million over 20 years.
 The 1994 EFA directed the District to acquire land and to design, permit, and construct a series of Stormwater Treatment Areas (STAs) to reduce phosphorus levels from stormwater runoff and other sources before it enters the Everglades Protection Area (EPA).
-In total, the ECP was composed of 12 interrelated construction projects located between Lake Okeechobee and the Everglades.
-The six Everglades STAs, including the land acquisition described in the 1994 ECP, are completed.
+In total, the ECP was composed of 12 interrelated construction projects located between Lake Okeechobee and the EPA.
+The original six Everglades STAs, including the land acquisition described in the 1994 ECP, are completed.

 In 2003, the EFA was amended to include the Long-Term Plan as the appropriate strategy for achieving the long-term water quality goals for the EPA (see Chapter 8 of this volume).
 The Long-Term Plan continues and expands the goals and objectives of the ECP and is a critical component of the overall effort to restore and protect the Everglades.
-The revised Long-Term Plan's initial 13-year phase will cost approximately \$1.2 billion.
+The revised Long-Term Plan's initial 13-year phase is projected to cost approximately \$1.2 billion.

-Research and assessment supports the general requirements of the EFA to evaluate ecological and hydrological needs of the EPA, including minimum flows and levels (MFLs).
-The projected total cost estimate for these other EFA-related activities is \$116.7 million.
-During Fiscal Year 2009 (FY2009) (October 1, 2008-September 2009), a total of \$9.6 million was expended for these EFA-related activities.
+Research and assessment supports the general requirements of the EFA to evaluate the ecological and hydrological needs of the EPA, including minimum flows and levels (MFLs).
+The projected total cost estimate for these other EFA-related activities is \$95.7 million.
+During Fiscal Year 2010 (FY2010) (October 1, 2009-September 30, 2010), a total of \$7.5 million was expended for these EFA-related activities.

 Florida Bay Restoration Program activities are ongoing, with a projected total cost estimate of \$367.0 million.
-Through FY2009, a total of \$26.0 million had been expended for restoration activities from the District's Florida Bay Fund.
+Through FY2010, a total of \$27.0 million had been expended for restoration activities from the District's Florida Bay Fund.